dev-syn/roblox-vscode-icon-theme/README.md

 Most icons are property of Roblox Corporation.
 Wally Icon is property of Uplift Games.
 Moonwave Icon is property of eryn L. K .
-Snippet Icon is property of GitLab Icon & Illustraion Set
+Snippet Icon is property of GitLab Icon & Illustration Set